 As a long-time IKEA fan, I always find your catalogs and “Home Tour” features inspiring.
 But there is something in them I recently realized is somewhat missing the mark for some of us, and I have a suggestion/request, or perhaps we could even call it a design challenge.

 While I really enjoy the makeovers and catalog spreads, I do find that they mainly address the needs of millennials, singles, college students, and perhaps young families, which of course makes perfect sense.
 But let’s consider that thousands of seniors every day are moving into small independent or assisted living apartments, downsizing from 60+ years of “stuff” and unable to use the big pieces they lived with for years.

 I’ve been looking for a studio for my elderly mother and I now realize the challenge of moving into a small space that is safe and senior-friendly, as well as attractive with a nice, clean aesthetic.
 (Not all older people are into fussy or traditional interior design.
 My mother has always had an eclectic, modern, Scandinavian style.)
-And no one wants to live with institutional furnishings.
+And no one who has the choice wants to live with institutional furnishings.

 The baby boomer generation is still huge, and that means a lot of other people like me helping their elderly parents through this transition.
 I’d love to see Ikea embracing another demographic and helping us find furnishings that are both pared down and structurally appropriate, perhaps for a ~300-500 square foot studio, with details like:

 - furniture that is the proper height for a senior (or any disabled person), with a seat height of usually ~17” (by the way, seat height is not given in the Ikea catalog)

 - chairs and sofas that likewise not too deep, with a back that does not lean back too much, with arms to grasp, etc… (this is stuff I’m just learning about!)